tensorflow/tfjs-core/README.md

 building blocks to the web, allowing you to train neural networks in a browser or run pre-trained models in inference mode.

-We provide an API the closely mirrors the TensorFlow eager API.
+We provide an API that closely mirrors the TensorFlow eager API.
 **deeplearn.js** was originally developed by the Google Brain PAIR team to build powerful interactive machine learning tools for the browser, but it can be used for everything from education, to model understanding, to art projects.